 Freshly boiled, ready-to-eat shrimp is the most popular purchase but there are plenty of other options as well.
 Walking along the docks with a strong cup of black coffee is a wonderfully Nordic way to start the day.

 Read this guide to see how much you could save during your trip!

 Make brunch (or lunch) your main meal of the day

-Wherever you find yourself at lunchtime, it’s worth keeping an eye out for the dish of the day (called dagens rett on restaurant menus).
+At lunchtime, it’s worth keeping an eye out for the dish of the day (called dagens rett on restaurant menus).
 This usually includes a hearty main, plus salad and coffee, and it should leave you feeling full up for hours.

-Visit a park (and barbecue like a local)
+Head to a park (and barbecue like a local)

 If it’s a warm summer’s day in Oslo, the air will likely be filled with the scent of sizzling barbecues.
 Whenever the sun’s out, the city’s many pretty parks are filled with locals taking advantage of the long days and nice weather.
 Even among those who can afford to eat out in Oslo, grilling outdoors is one of the most popular ways to spend an evening with good food and good friends.

 Barbecuing in Oslo is made easy thanks to the glut of cheap disposable barbecues (or engangsgriller).
 These can be found in most grocery stores for around 30 NOK.
 You can make things more interesting by doing as the locals do and supplementing your meat or veggie mains with ready-made salads, corn on the cob and some yummy desserts.